plateofplants/plateofplants.github.io/_posts/2016-07-16-everything-about-protein.md

 - Hemp seed
 - Legume (beans, lentils, peanuts) + Grain (wheat, rice, corn)

 These foods are so easy to incorporate if you aren’t already enjoying them!
 You also don’t need to eat a complete protein for every meal.
 I like to make sure I am getting at least one throughout the coarse of the day.
-Eating massive amounts of proteins is not necessary for your body to function properly.
-When you eat meat you are eating protein, fat, fat and a few minerals.
-When you eat plants you are giving your body, protein, carbohydrates, antioxidants, vitamins, and minerals.
-You give your body so much more when you start eating primarily plant food.
+Even if you are not eating any of these, you are probably getting complete proteins already.
+As long as you are eating a wide variety of plants(they all contain different amino acids).